gvwilson/sdxpy/src/pack/index.md

 ### Comments

-If you ever design a data format, please include a standard way for people to add comments, because they will always want to.
+We have been telling you since [%x parse %] not to design your own data format, but if you do, please include a single standard way for people to add comments.
 [%i "YAML" %] has this,
 but [%i "JSON" %]
 and [%i "CSV" %] don't.